André Salmon: Biography

 During World War I (1914–18) Salmon enlisted in the army as a volunteer and served in the trenches.
 He was invalided in 1916 and returned to Paris where he became a factotum on the journal L'Éveil of Jacques Dhur.
-Salmon organized the exhibition L'Art Moderne en France from 16–31 July 1916 for the wealthy fashion designer Paul Poiret.
+Salmon organized the exhibition L'Art Moderne en France from 16 to 31 July 1916 for the wealthy fashion designer Paul Poiret.
 Salmon gave "26 Avenue d'Antin" as the address and called the exhibition the "Salon d'Antin".
-Artists included Pablo Picasso, who showed Les Demoiselles d'Avignon for the first time, Amedeo Modigliani, Moïse Kisling, Manuel Ortiz de Zárate and Marie Vassilieff.
+Artists included Pablo Picasso, who showed Les Demoiselles d'Avignon for the first time, Amedeo Modigliani, Moïse Kisling, Manuel Ortíz de Zárate and Marie Vassilieff.

 Another of Poiret's exhibitions, also organized by Salmon, was La Collection particulière de M. Paul Poiret, from 26 April to 12 May 1923.

 In the following years, Salmon continued to work as a journalist for works such as L'Europe nouvelle and La Paix sociale, while publishing poems, short stories, critiques, and essays.
 From 1928 Salmon worked for Le Petit Parisien as a court reporter.
 In the 1930s he ran into financial difficulties, while his wife became increasingly dependent on opium and he was forced publish in such lesser periodicals as Paris Sex-Appeal.
 Salmon was sent to Spain by the Petit Parisien to report on the Spanish Civil War (1936–39) from the Francoist side.
 His reports, deeply critical of the Fascists, were censored by the paper.

 During World War II (1939–45) he was sent to Beirut as a war correspondent.
 After the fall of France, he made his way back via Marseille to Paris, where he found his wife struggling to survive.
 He rejoined Le Petit Parisien, but avoided any controversial subjects, and was forced to defend himself against attacks from the far-Right who accused him of being a Jew and a supporter of "degenerate art".

 After the Liberation of France Salmon was sentenced to five years of "national indignity" for his work as a journalist in occupied France and had to publish under a pseudonym.

 His wife died on 1 January 1949.
 On 29 October 1953, he remarried.
 In November 1961 he moved from Paris to Sanary, where he had built a small house in 1937.
 In 1964 Salmon was awarded the Grand Prix for poetry by the French Academy.

 He died on 12 March 1969 at his home in Provence.